carbonfive/raygun/README.md

 Rails application generator that builds a new project skeleton configured with Carbon Five preferences and best practices baked right in.
 Spend less time configuring and more building cool features.

-Raygun generates Rails 4 projects.
+Raygun generates Rails 4 projects by copying this [sample app](https://github.com/carbonfive/raygun-rails4) and massaging it gently into shape.

 Major tools/libraries: